 Benefit from the flexibility to tailor your studies and specialise in Civil, Civil and Humanitarian, Electrical, Mechanical, Mechatronic Engineering or Resources Systems.
 CQUniversity has strong relationships with industry practitioners and our close links to industry may provide you with the opportunity to gain support in the form of industry-based scholarships.

-You are required to complete a total of 29 units including six core units and a further 23 units from either the Civil, Electrical, or Mechanical discipline or a further 20 units from the Mechatronic engineering discipline plan.
+You are required to complete a total of 29 units including 13 core units and a further 19 units from the Civil, Electrical, or Mechanical discipline or a further 20 units from the Mechatronic engineering discipline plan.